-- As routine testing is not available, and symptoms can often mimic other conditions like depression or aneamia, diagnosis can be missed.
+- As routine testing is not often done, and symptoms can often mimic other conditions like depression or anaemia, diagnosis can be missed.

-- The reference range is very large, meaning that low levels are often classed as normal, where many experts believe you can have symptoms at higher levels.
-Sally Pacholok is a leading expert in B12 deficiency and even though the range goes from 190-900, she recommends treatment for levels below 450 pg/ml.
+- The reference range is very large, meaning that low levels are often classed as normal, whereas many experts believe you can have symptoms at higher levels.

 - The current blood test doesn’t distinguish between the inactive and active forms of B12.
 It just measures your total levels.
 So if your blood levels are ‘normal’ there’s no way of knowing if this is active B12.

-If you have Pernicious Anaemia, you will need injections of B12.
-Currently on the NHS these are only available every 3 months.
+If you have Pernicious Anaemia, you will need injections of B12 which you should get on the NHS or your health provider in your country.

 So if you have any of the symptoms I have listed, or you’re over 60, my advice would be to;